Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 Deploy a Redis Cloud AWS Subscription and create a new Redis DB using Terraform.
 VPC peer your Redis Cloud subscription to a new or existing AWS VPC.

-These instructions include create a new AWS VPC from scratch and VPC peering it to Redis Cloud.
+This repo will also create a new AWS VPC from scratch and VPC peering it to Redis Cloud.
-If you have an existing AWS VPC you would like to use, please navigate to the **Optional Steps** to update the inputs.
+If you have an existing AWS VPC you would like to use, please navigate to the [Optional Steps](#i-have-an-existing-aws-vpc-i-want-to-use) to update the inputs.

 # Overview